5. Configuring NP-Connect and Notifications

 Once the connector is added, a tile is added to the NP-Connect home page.
 From the tile, the user can:

 manually activate the connector for a one time data pull, run / pause the connector, edit the connector, copy the connector, and delete the connector.
-To delete the connector group, the user can select delete from the top right drop down.
+To delete the connector group, the user must be logged into the connector group to select delete from the top right drop down.
 The tile banner will show in three colors, red – connector failed, blue – connector running, gray – connector paused.
 Click the start / pause button to restart a failed or paused connector, note that a connector may take several minutes to change the banner color.

 Configuring Notification Manager